-With the Alcohol Ink Technique you can create beautiful coloured works of art.
+With the Alcohol Ink technique, you can create beautiful colored works of art.
 As the name suggests, you work with Alcohol Inks, which are inks based on alcohol.
 These are dripped onto a waterproof surface, sprayed or applied with an applicator.
-The special thing about this is that you can liquefy the applied colours again at any time and make changes such as colour gradients.
+The special thing about this is that you can liquefy the applied colors again at any time and make changes such as color gradients.

 For your introduction to the Alcohol Ink Technique we recommend the following blog posts:

 - Alcohol Ink Art – How to use Alcohol Inks

 - Alcohol Ink Supplies – What you need for Alcohol Ink Painting